tymokvo/GetThermalChaos/README.md

-`GetThermal` is a cross-platform thermal camera viewer application.
+`GetThermalChaos` is a cross-platform thermal camera viewer application.

+It is a fork of the original GroupGets one with a different interface for a specific application.
+You likely shouldn't be using it.
+Go fork the original instead.

 ![GetThermal screenshot](https://groupgets-files.s3.amazonaws.com/lepton/getthermal_app.png)